jonah-saltzman/ga-sei-meal-tracker-challenge/README.md

   ],

   totalDistance : function () {},
-  longestRun : function () {},
+  longestRunDistance : function () {},
   averageSpeed : function () {}
 }
 ```

 When we start thinking about how the methods for 'User' will work, we run into a
 difficulty.
-A method for calculating the longest run so far needs to be able to
+A method for calculating the longest distance run so far needs to be
-see, and refer to, all of the runs associated with that particular user.
-How do
+able to see, and refer to, all of the runs associated with that particular user.
-we do that?
+How do we do that?

 Follow along as I demonstrate how to complete writing each method.